DownTheMatrix/100-days-of-code/r1-log.md

 **Thoughts:** I'm gathering as much info as possible, reading as much articles as possible, and the same goes for the videos.
 I also bought my first e-reader ever just for the sake of studying/reading a few programming e-books I had in my laptop ("Learn python the hard way" and "JavaScript Notes for Professionals" included).

+### Day 24: 2018 February 18, Sunday

+**Today's Progress**: I watched a tutorial about Animate.js, and I got super interested in what I could achieve with that library.
+I can't wait to start messing around with it!
+I also studied flexbox and practiced more @media queries.
+Finally, I took a good look at several portfolio websites of other web devs to draw some ideas for mine.
+Some of them look amazing, so... it's gonna be tough!

+**Thoughts:** I wanna practice my JS skills as much as possible, and the same goes for DOM manipulation and CSS grid system.